sanjays1/iceberg/CONTRIBUTING.md

 See [AUTHORS](https://github.com/deptofdefense/iceberg/blob/master/AUTHORS) for a list of contributors.
 When making a contribution, please add yourself to the list if you like.

+## Contact

+Please direct any further questions about contributing to <code@dds.mil>.

 ## Issues

 Please submit bugs or issues to <https://github.com/deptofdefense/iceberg/issues>.